Twinklebear/Twinklebear.github.io/_posts/2014-12-30-porting-a-ray-tracer-to-rust-part-1.md

 what a lifetime bound tells the compiler and how it's used.
 Unfortunately I didn't have much luck finding information on this, if anyone has some links please do let me know.

+**Edit (12/31/14)**: [@JakeGoulding](https://twitter.com/JakeGoulding) pointed me to one of his answers on [stack overflow](http://stackoverflow.com/questions/27675554/type-definition-with-a-trait-differences-of-specifying-an-explicit-lifetime-bou/27678350#27678350) which I found to be helpful.
+Another [answer](http://stackoverflow.com/questions/26212397/rust-lang-references-to-traits-in-structs/26213294#26213294) linked in the thread also has a really nice explanation.

 #### A Poor Design Choice
 The DifferentialGeometry struct also contains a design decision that I'm not very happy with.
 The differential geometry is initially created within the geometry that was hit, since it doesn't know